Searchearlychristianwritings.online

 This section is recommended as especially valuable or interesting, either in my own opinion or in someone's whose opinion I value.

 Received recommendations by the community - that is, readers like you - through the Recommend button at the bottom of the reader.
 While I truly appreciate your recommendations, let me say: 1.
-Changes in the rating system can happen in future.
+Changes in the rating system can happen in the future.
 Please don't be frustrated if your recommendations should get lost at some point.
-Though I try to preserve everything, data loss or incompatibility to future updates can happen.
+Though I try to preserve everything, data loss or incompatibility with future updates can happen.
 2. Please do not recommend any caption more than once.
 Though there is a basic mechanism to prevent you from doing that (by storing part of your IP address), I can not effectively stop it.

 July 2022